lesliecodes1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 11 - I list all files, including hidden ones, in current directory, in parent of working directory, and /boot/ directory, in long format
 Script 12 - I print the type of file /tmp/iamafile
 Script 13 - I create a symbolic link to /bin/ls in current directory
+Script 14 - I copy HTML files, only if they don't exist in destination or are newer versions